-Inclusive Clinical Skills for patients of varying body habitus, and appropriate use of medical interpretation services
+Inclusive Clinical Skills for patients of various body sizes, and appropriate use of medical interpretation services

 Activity